OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-09.md

 ## Judges 9:10

-Then the trees said to the fig tree, 'You, come and reign over us!'
+Then the trees addressed the fig tree, 'You, come and reign over us!'

 ## Judges 9:11